Come See the Fall Leaves: Poem Number 26

 Translation by Dr Joshua Mostow

-The author of this poem is Fujiwara no Tadahira, a scion of the Fujiwara clan, whose descendants grew increasingly powerful and ultimately monopolized the government during the Heian Period through intermarriage with the Imperial Family.
+The author of this poem is Teishinkō (貞信公, 880-949), also known as Fujiwara no Tadahira, a scion of the increasingly powerful Fujiwara clan.
+The name “Teishinkō” is his posthumous name.
+The Fujiwara clan’s descendants grew increasingly powerful and ultimately monopolized the government during the Heian Period through intermarriage with the Imperial Family.
+By this point, you also may have noticed the increasing number of poets in the Hyakunin Isshu with the surname Fujiwara, gradually crowding out other noble families within the Imperial Court.

-As Mostow notes, this poem seems to describe an excursion to the Ōi River by retired emperor (上皇, jōkō), Emperor Uda.
-The retired emperor comments that his son the reigning emperor (天皇, tennō), Emperor Daigo, should visit too.
+As Mostow notes, this poem seems to describe an excursion to the Ōi River by retired emperor (上皇, jōkō), Emperor Uda, who comments that his son the reigning emperor (天皇, tennō), Emperor Daigo, should visit too.
 Hence the author is beseeching the fall leaves to wait for Daigo’s arrival.
-This visit seems to have led to a seasonal tradition of visiting the Ōi River yearly by the Imperial Family, though I am not aware if that tradition still continues or not.
+This visit seems to have led to a seasonal tradition of visiting the Ōi River yearly by the Imperial Family.
 Further, compare this poem to a similar fall (poem 24), when Uda was still the reigning emperor.